Research

 The Legacy of Conflict on Socioeconomic Dynamics and Human Behavior: Evidence from Portugal’s Veterans of War

-Joint with João Pereira dos Santos, José Tavares and Luciano Amaral.
+With João Pereira dos Santos, João Cancela, José Tavares, Luciano Amaral.

 Do Social Interactions Help Integrating Internally Displaced Persons?
 Evidence from Mozambique